Fundamentals of Artificial Intelligence

 Syllabus of lectures

-- Introduction, types of AI problems, solving problem methods (BFS, DFS, DLS, IDS).
+- Introduction, Artificial Intelligence (AI) definition, types of AI problems, solving problem methods.

-- Logic and AI, resolution and it's application in problem solving.
+- Logic and AI, resolution and it's application in problem-solving and planning.

 - Machine learning.